rady-childrens-genomics/beginngs-partner-onboarding/README.md

 ### Source Code

+Python source code for the BeginNGS query (both require a TileDB variant store)

 [src/genotype_count_dispatch.py](src/genotype_count_dispatch.py) contains the mechanics of the BeginNGS query used in the federated implementation

 [src/nbs_query_tiledb_repo.ipynb](src/nbs_query_tiledb_repo.ipynb) contains a more readable notebook-based implementation the BeginNGS query